mue-li/Rt-to-RI/README.md

 A simple programme was written in Python which transforms the raw data of a chromatogram (pairs of values from retention time (Rt) and the measured intensity) in txt or csv format into a new txt or csv file.
 For this calculation, a txt file is used, which contains the retention times of an n-alkane standard on the same chromatographic system.
 The programme calculates the corresponding RI for each data point using the calculation formula according to Kováts [1] and van Den Dool & Kratz [3].
 The result is a data set in txt or csv format.
 The GC chromatogram can then be displayed with the retention index on the abscissa after import into programmes of your choice such as Excel or Origin.

-References:
+References: <br>
 [1] Kováts E. (1958), Gaschromatographische Charakterisierung organischer Verbindungen.
 Teil 1: Retentionsindices aliphatischer Halogenide, Alkohole, Aldehyde und Ketone.
-Helvetica Chimica Acta 41 (7), 1915 – 1932; https://doi.org/10.1002/hlca.19580410703
+Helvetica Chimica Acta 41 (7), 1915 – 1932; https://doi.org/10.1002/hlca.19580410703 <br>

-[2] National Institute of Standards and Technology, NIST Chemistry WebBook, Standard Reference Database; https://doi.org/10.18434/T4D303
+[2] National Institute of Standards and Technology, NIST Chemistry WebBook, Standard Reference Database; https://doi.org/10.18434/T4D303 <br>
 [3] van Den Dool, H. & Kratz, P. Dec.
 (1963), A generalization of the retention index system including linear temperature programmed gas-liquid partition chromatography.
 Journal of Chromatography 11, 463 - 471; https://doi.org/10.1016/S0021-9673(01)80947-X

 # Acknowledgement